davidsilvasmith/sowhatsbitcoin.com/act-on-nydfs.md

 Prevent the BitLicense:

  1. Support (retweet, share, etc.) media discussing the BitLicense problems.
+ 2. Sign this change.org [petition](http://www.change.org/petitions/governor-andrew-m-cuomo-and-the-new-york-state-legislature-stop-bitlicense-from-harming-small-businesses-and-tech-innovation-in-ny) asking NY Governor Andrew Cuomo to stop the BitLicense from harming small businesses.
- 2. Find your elected representatives by [zip code](http://votesmart.org/).
+ 3. Find your elected representatives by [zip code](http://votesmart.org/).
- 3. Write or call them to express your concerns about this infringement on interstate commerce.
+ 4. Write or call them to express your concerns about this infringement on interstate commerce.
 Here is an example statement:

 	 > As a concerned member of your district I'm writing you about the BitLicense proposed by New York's department of financial services.
 	 >